ren-tao01/ren-tao01/README.md

 - 😄 Pronouns: He/Him
 - ⚡ https://rentaowan.com (Big update in the works)
-- 🌱 I’m a Graduate Operations Engineer currently based in London, UK.
+- 🌱 I’m a Operations Engineer currently based in London, UK.
 I follow stuffs around DeFi, not very good at it but learning everyday!
 - 🤝 Open to software engineering/quantitative trading opportunities.
 - 📫 Feel free to reach me at LinkedIn: https://www.linkedin.com/in/1rentaowan1/